neurallayer/binance-java-api/README.md

 1. Quicker releases of patches to Maven Central repo
 2. Upgraded retrofit2 library
 3. Fixed warnings in the Maven build
+4. Upgraded `jackson-databind` due to vulnerability
-4. Added required configuration to pom.xml to make it possible to release to Maven Central
+5. Added required configuration to pom.xml to make it possible to release to Maven Central
-5. Use group-id `org.roboquant` (stay compliant with Maven Central regarding owning the domain name linked to the group-id)
+6. Use group-id `org.roboquant` (stay compliant with Maven Central regarding owning the domain name linked to the group-id)

 In the future we might also include some of the pending PR's from the main repo (especially those that reflect changes to the Binance API)